Murilinho145SG/Routs/README.md

 ## License

 Routs is licensed under the MIT License.
-See the [LICENSE](https://chat.deepseek.com/a/chat/s/5ac7a2d0-551a-4898-8334-9fb537d2a59f#) file for details.
+See the [LICENSE](https://github.com/Murilinho145SG/Routs/blob/main/LICENSE) file for details.

 ---

-Feel free to customize this further to match your project’s branding or specific details!
+Feel free to customize this further to match your projects branding or specific details!